emarinri/cassandra-docs/cassandra_basics.rst

     cassandra_executable input_filename

 The executable will read ``input_filename`` and execute the instructions.
 Make sure that the required files (MCF, fragment library files) are located in the directories as given in the input file.

 Restarting a Simulation
 =======================

 Restarting a simulation requires either a checkpoint file (``*.chk`` produced by Cassandra) or a configuration file obtained from xyz files generated from a previous simulation.
-Please refer to Section \ref{sec:Start_Type}
-to find information about the keywords ``checkpoint`` and ``read_config``.
+Please refer to :ref:`sec:start_type` to find information about the keywords ``checkpoint`` and ``read_config``.

 Cassandra Output Files
 ======================

 Cassandra generates several output files which can be used for later analysis.
 All have as a prefix the ``Run_Name`` specified in the input file.
-See Chapter
-\ref{sec:Input_File} for details.
+See :ref:`sec:run_name` for details.
 The type of output is specified by the file name suffix.
 The following are generated:

 * **Log file** (``*.log``): Contains basic information on what the run is, timing information and reports the various parameters specified by the user.
 A